hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 Retrieving the document's text is done using the `get()` command:

-doc.text.get()
+  try doc.text.get()
   // "Hello World"

-This may seem counter-intuitive if you're used to dealing with AppleScript or Swift, where evaluating a literal reference returns the _value_ identified by that reference.
+[TO DO: rephrase/replace] This may seem counter-intuitive, where evaluating a literal reference returns the _value_ identified by that reference.
 However, SwiftAutomation only uses object-oriented references to construct object specifiers, not to resolve them.
 Always remember that an object specifier is really a first-class query object, so while the syntax may look similar to that of an object-oriented reference, its behavior is very different.
 For example, when evaluating the literal reference:

   textedit.documents[1].text

 the result is an object specifier, `TextEdit().documents[1].text`, not the value being specified (`"Hello World"`).
 To get the value being specified, you have to pass the object specifier as the direct argument to TextEdit's `get()` command:

-textedit.get(doc.text)
+  try textedit.get(doc.text)
   // "Hello World!"

 As before, SwiftAutomation provides alternative convenience forms that allow the above command to be written more neatly as this:

   doc.text.get()